-As the Code Administrator, ADIA (formerly AMSRO) is required to monitor compliance by member organisations with the Code and investigate serious and repeated breaches and systemic issues about code compliance.
+As the Code Administrator, ADIA (formerly AMSRO) is required to monitor compliance by member organisations and investigate serious and repeated breaches and systemic issues about Code compliance.
+This requirement supports ADIA’s reporting responsibility to the Office of the Australian Information Commissioner (OAIC) and ensures that due process is followed.
 This requirement is outlined in Part H of the Privacy Code.

-It’s important member organisations maintain a culture of privacy protection and review all privacy breaches with ADIA, to ensure that they implement appropriate improvement in privacy protection.
-Organisations therefore need to ensure they implement practices, procedures and systems for handling enquiries and complaints with respect to its compliance with the Industry Privacy Code and the Australian Privacy Principles (APPs).
-To ensure the process is fair and consistent, complaints and enquiries should be referred to a single point of contact being the Privacy Officer.
+Member organisations must maintain a culture of privacy protection and review all privacy breaches with ADIA to ensure that they implement appropriate improvements in privacy protection.
+Organisations, therefore, need to ensure they implement practices, procedures and systems for handling enquiries and complaints with respect to compliance with the Industry Privacy Code and the Australian Privacy Principles (APPs).
+To ensure the process is fair and consistent, complaints and enquiries should be referred to a single point of contact, the Privacy Officer.
 Details of complaints must also be logged to make sure that any serious or systemic issues are identified and acted upon.

 (Consider any mandatory notification requirements under US or EU law, if applicable, and under Australian law, if and when it is passed.)

 |A complaint is received about an alleged breach of the Privacy Code/APPs|

 |Complaint must be forwarded to the Privacy Officer||7 days|

 |The Privacy Officer must make a determination on the complaint and advise the complainant in writing.||30 days from date of receipt|